 The Health and Care Visa was launched under the Skilled Worker Visa route in August 2020.
 It was created following Brexit.
 This led to a decrease in the number of EU healthcare workers coming to the UK.
 There was also a strain on the NHS due to the COVID-19 pandemic.

 The benefits of the health and care route included reduced visa fees.
 Further benefits included fast-track entry, exemption from the Immigration Health Surcharge, and dedicated support for applicants’ families.
 The route was expanded in 2021 to include social care workers and home carers.
-Thus significantly expanding the pool of eligible healthcare workers who could apply for the visa.
+This significantly expands the pool of eligible healthcare workers who could apply for the visa.

-Work visa and dependent applications kept increasing at an alarming rate year after year, leading to an increase in overall net migration numbers.
-In 2023, visa grants to main applicants on the health and care route represented over 43% of all work visas in the UK and over 72% of all dependent work visas were granted to health and care dependents.
+Work visa and dependent applications continued to increase at an alarming rate year after year.
+This results in a rise in overall net migration numbers.
+In 2023, visa grants to principal applicants on the health and care route accounted for over 43% of all work visas in the UK, and more than 72% of all dependent work visas were granted to dependents in the health and care sector.

 Additionally, there were concerns about non-compliance among sponsors, worker exploitation, modern-day slavery, and abuse of care workers.